gpac/gpac/README.md

 MP42TS is a TS multiplexer from MP4 and RTP sources.

 ## gpac
-As of version 0.9.0, GPAC features a filter engine in charge of stream management and used by most applications in GPAC.
-For API backward compatibility, old apps (MP4Box, MP4Client, ...) have been kept but rewritten to match the new filter architecture, but do not expose all possible filter connections.
+As of version 0.9.0, GPAC includes a filter engine in charge of stream management and used by most applications in GPAC.
+For API backward compatibility, old apps (MP4Box, MP4Client, ...) have been kept but rewritten to match the new filter architecture.
+They do not however expose all possible filter connections.
 The gpac application is a direct interface to the filter engine of GPAC, allowing any combinaison of filers not enabled by other apps.
 See gpac -h for more details.

 # Roadmap